shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC08 - Delete an internship**

-* Similar to UC02 - delete a company except user is deleting an internship
+* Similar to UC02 - delete a company except user is deleting an internship.

 **Use case: UC09 - Edit an internship**

-* Similar to UC03 - editing a company except user is editing an internship
+* Similar to UC03 - editing a company except user is editing an internship.

 **Use case: UC10 - Add an application**

-Precondition: User already has an existing list of internships in a company <br/>
+Precondition: User already has an existing list of internships in a company. <br/>
-Guarantees: Addition of application is successful
+Guarantees: Addition of application is successful.

 **MSS**

-*  Similar MSS to UC01 - adding a company except user is now adding an application
+*  Similar MSS to UC01 - adding a company except user is now adding an application.

 **Extensions**